shortedapp/datanormalisation/README.md

-# datanormalisation
+# shortedfunctions
-Golang service to normalise short position data
+Golang services to provide shorted functionality

-This service is deployed using the Serverless Framework.
+These services are deployed using the Serverless Framework.
 For installation instructions: https://serverless.com/framework/docs/getting-started/

 ## To package